ndouard/ndouard/README.md

 Some of the things I have been working on:

 - 🔭 Currently working on some interesting text mining stuff for an upcoming presentation
-- 👀 I’m interested in quantum computing, NLP, and bioinspired vision sensors
+- 👀 I’m interested in quantum computing, NLP, and bioinspired sensors
 - 💬 Ask me about dynamic vision sensors!
 - 🌱 I’m currently learning R and quantum gates
 - 📫 How to reach me: ndouard01@manhattan.edu